qimcis/FastVideo/docs/source/inference/inference_quick_start.md

 If you encounter CUDA out of memory errors:
 - Reduce `num_frames` or video resolution
 - Enable memory optimization with `enable_model_cpu_offload`
-- Try a smaller model or use quantized versions
+- Try a smaller model or use distilled versions
 - Use `num_gpus` > 1 if multiple GPUs are available

 ### Slow Generation